 Do I have to have a background in journalism?
 No, this online journalism course is specifically structured for students with no experience in the field of journalism.
 In fact the College, along with most editors and publishers, welcome beginning writers.
 The world is constantly in need of new material and new talent.

 What type of qualification will I obtain?
-The Certificate of Completion for The Professional Freelance Journalism Course is awarded to successful graduates of this course.
-This provides recognition of the skills you have gained in the field of freelance journalism.
+At the successful completion of the course, you will receive your Diploma of Professional Freelance Journalism from the British College of Journalism.
+This provides recognition of the skills you have gained in the field of freelance writing.
+You diploma will be posted to your address provided at the time of graduation.

 How long are the assignments?
 There are a variety of assignments to submit to the College.
 Some are shorter than others but each requires the development of ideas and/or research into topics.
 The College advises to allow a minimum of four hours per assignment and as with everything in life, the more you put into it, the more you will get out of it.